Crash analysis on windows

 0x00007FFB75BC0000

-When there is content related to EasyAR.dll in the call stack, it may indicate that the crash is related to EasyAR; if not, there is a high probability that the crash is not related to EasyAR.
+When content related to EasyAR.dll exists in the code call stack, it may indicate the crash is related to EasyAR; if not, there is a high probability the crash is unrelated to EasyAR.

-When developing applications with Unity, you can also use Unity logs to analyze crashes.
+When developing applications using Unity, Unity logs can also be used to analyze crashes.

 | Unity environment | Operating system | Log location |